 Patricia Foxen, PhD

 Patricia Foxen is the Deputy Director of Research at UnidosUS (formerly National Council of La Raza) where she oversees UnidosUS’s policy-oriented research by supporting data-driven policy and advocacy work, leading story collection efforts, and implementing original research on Latino children and youth, race/ethnicity, discrimination, psychosocial health and wellbeing.

 Dr. Foxen is a cultural anthropologist who has worked extensively with Latino immigrant and refugee communities in the U.S. and Canada.
-At UnidosUS, she has authored numerous reports including Latinos, COVID-19, and Social Belonging: Voices from the Community (2021), Dreams Interrupted: A Mixed-Methods Study Assessing Latino College Completion (with Elengold et al., 2021), The State of Public Education for Latino Students (2019), CalSavers—California’s State Retirement Savings Program: Promising Approaches for Engaging Latino Workers (with Stephanie Román, 2019) Mental Health Services for Latino Youth: Bridging Culture and Evidence (2016), Toward a More Equitable Future: The Trends and Challenges Facing America’s Latino Children (with Mark Mather, 2016), Resilient Latino Youth: In Their Own Words (2015), and Speaking Out: Latino Youth on Discrimination in the United States (2010), and America’s Future: Latino Child Well-Being in Numbers and Trends (with Mark Mather, 2010) She developed the Latino Kids Data Explorer, a user-friendly tool that provides comprehensive data on Latino children in the United States.
+At UnidosUS, she has authored numerous reports including Latinos, COVID-19, and Social Belonging: Voices from the Community (2021), Dreams Interrupted: A Mixed-Methods Study Assessing Latino College Completion (with Elengold et al., 2021), The State of Public Education for Latino Students (2019), CalSavers—California’s State Retirement Savings Program: Promising Approaches for Engaging Latino Workers (with Stephanie Román, 2019) Mental Health Services for Latino Youth: Bridging Culture and Evidence (2016), Toward a More Equitable Future: The Trends and Challenges Facing America’s Latino Children (with Mark Mather, 2016), Resilient Latino Youth: In Their Own Words (2015), Speaking Out: Latino Youth on Discrimination in the United States (2010), and America’s Future: Latino Child Well-Being in Numbers and Trends (with Mark Mather, 2010) She developed the Latino Kids Data Explorer, a user-friendly tool that provides comprehensive data on Latino children in the United States.
 She often represents UnidosUS in speaking to external audiences about the rapidly changing demographics of the U.S. population.